mcneel/docify/apisite/content/posts/rhino-docobjects-angulardimensionobject.md

 ---
-title: "Rhino.DocObjects.AngularDimensionObject"
+title: "AngularDimensionObject"
 draft: false
 ---

+*Namespace: Rhino.DocObjects*

+   Rhino Object that represents an angular dimension geometry and attributes

-# Properties
+## Properties
-## Geometry.AngularDimension AngularDimensionGeometry
+#### Geometry.AngularDimension AngularDimensionGeometry
 - (summary)
      Get the dimension geometry for this object.